cameronsamuels/dice/README.md

 I used [Assembly](http://assemblyapp.co) and [Pixlr Editor](http://pixlr.com/editor) for the graphics.
 I used sound bible for the sound effects.

 # License
-Dice Thrower is licensed under the [MIT License](LICENSE), but has been modified to restrict selling, and sublicensing.
+Dice Thrower is licensed under the [MIT License](LICENSE), but has been modified to restrict selling, publication, distribution, and sublicensing.
 All rights reserved for the code and graphics.